junyanz/MCILBoost/README.md

 data_file: set the path for input data.

-model_file: set the path for model file.
+model_file: set the path for the model file.

 result_file: set the path for result file.
 If result_file is not specified, result_file = data_file + '.result'